dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/managing-environments.md

 ---

 ## What are environments?
 In software engineering, environments are used to enable engineers to develop and test code without impacting the users of their software.
-For netlify

 “Production” (or _prod_) refers to the environment that end users interact with, while “development” (or _dev_) is the environment that engineers write code in.
 This means that engineers can work iteratively when writing and testing new code in _development_, and once they are confident in these changes, deploy their code to _production_.